clearlinux/cloud-native-setup/clr-k8s-examples/README.md

 ### For HA, setup the load balancer node

 Ideally, the load balancer node will be a separate node.
-However, one of the master nodes can also server as the load balancer for the cluster.
+However, one of the master nodes can also serve as the load balancer for the cluster.
 [HAProxy](https://www.haproxy.org/) is used in these instructions.

 ```bash